gdelfe/Ketamine_effects_on_the_brain/README.md

 Installation:
 1. Clone this repository to local filesystem
 2. Run `make env` to build python environment
+3. Simlink data into directory called `data` at top level of repo

 To use repository:
 1. Run `make notebook` to start jupyter notebook server